NifftySwiggle/ESP32-S3-C3-WiFi-BLE-Camera-Detector/README.md

 The **Cyber-Detect RF Sweeper (v4)** turns compact ESP32-C3 or ESP32-S3 microcontrollers into handheld reconnaissance and counter-surveillance tools.
 By operating in **promiscuous Wi-Fi 802.11 mode** and running background **NimBLE Bluetooth Low Energy scans**, the device passively listens to 2.4 GHz radio frequency broadcasts without joining networks or injecting packets.

-Designed from the ground up for streamlined **2-Button Operation**, it eliminates all potentiometer requirements while delivering a responsive, futuristic sci-fi HUD on standard SSD1306 monochrome OLEDs.
 Designed from the ground up for streamlined **4-Button or 2-Button Operation**, it eliminates all potentiometer requirements while delivering a responsive, futuristic sci-fi HUD on standard SSD1306 monochrome OLEDs.

 ---